A Ramsey-Tur\'an theory for tilings in graphs: Proof strategy and organisation of the paper

-Unfortunately, in our general setting of studying $\RTT$, it is possible that absorbing sets do not exist in our host graphs.
+Unfortunately, in our general setting of studying $\RTT$, that is, with conditions bounding $\alpha_r(G)$ as opposed to $\alpha_r^*(G)$, it is possible that absorbing sets do not exist in our host graphs.
+Indeed, this is the case when we have disconnected components as divisibility issues could arise.
 We instead have to settle for absorbing sets that can only absorb vertices from a part of the graph.
 This gives rise to the following definition.

 \begin{defn} For any subset $V'\subset V(G)$, we say a subset $A\subset V(G)$ is a $\xi$-\emph{absorbing set with respect to} $V'$ for some constant $\xi>0$ if for any subset $U\subset V'\setminus A$ of size at most $\xi n$ such that $k$ divides $|A\cup U|$, the graph $G[A\cup U]$ contains an $F$-factor. \end{defn} Unless otherwise stated, we always take $V'=V(G)$ and then simply call $A$ a $\xi$-absorbing set, as in Definition \ref{def:absorbing set simple}.
-Our next major proposition shows that in all the settings not covered already by Proposition~\ref{prop:Absorbing sets star}, we can partition our vertex set into parts, each of which has an absorbing set associated to it.
+Our next major proposition shows that when bounding $\alpha_r(G)$ (that is, in the context of Theorem \ref{thm:RTTeverything}), we can partition our vertex set into parts, each of which has an absorbing set associated to it.